selfrefactor/commit-message/Readme.md

 The user can select one among:

 ```
-'feat', 'fix', 'test', 'chore', 'refactor', 'doc', 'typing'
+'feat' - Significant change in functionality

+'fix' - Fixing an issue

+'test' - Writing unit or end-to-end tests for specific feature

+'chore' - Update build tasks, lint files or similar(no production code change)

+'refactor' - Refactor code without affecting functionality

+'docs' - Edit the documentation of the project

+'typings' - Change Typescript definitions

 ```

 - STEP 2 - Choosing the label of the commit

 User can select empty label, write his own label or use one of the suggested.

-Sugested labels depends on the selection in STEP1.
+Suggested labels depends on the selection in STEP1.

 - STEP 3 - Writing the commit message